 Inspector- General's rating Optimal Current Inspector-General's assessment (2021) The department developed an e-learning training package in 2017 which was updated in 2020.
-The training has 2 modules: • Module 1: Introduction to imported seed sampling and inspection provides techniques for small, imported seed consignments. • Module 2: Imported seed sampling and inspection - the International Seed Testing Association (ISTA) provides techniques for advanced sampling and inspection using the ISTA rules.
+The training has 2 modules: Module 1: Introduction to imported seed sampling and inspection provides techniques for small, imported seed consignments.
+Module 2: Imported seed sampling and inspection - the International Seed Testing Association (ISTA) provides techniques for advanced sampling for larger consignments or consignments requiring inspection using the ISTA rules.
 Biosecurity officers who work at airports and mail centres need to complete module 1.
 Biosecurity officers who inspect larger consignments and use the ISTA rules need to complete modules 1 and 2.
-The department also developed work instructions and reference documents: • The 'Seed sampling and inspection' work instruction quipment required in December 2020.
-This work instruction equipment required to undertake seed and the inspection equipment required to undertake seed and the inspection of inported seed and the inspection on how to assess import documentation and sample imported seed lots which require pathogen testing. • The 'Seed inspection and sampling' national job card was revised in February 2021.
-This job card is used to assess biosecurity inspectors' competency to undertake inspections on imported seeds. • The 'Seed manual' was revised in August 2020.
-The manual provides information on the seed importation pathway, biosecurity risk of imported seeds, seed categories and inspection processes.
-Automics of the addit of review recommending Department's original management response The department agrees with this recommendation.
+The department also developed work instructions and reference documents: The "Seed sampling and inspection" work instruction equipment required to undertake seed and the inspection equipment required to undertake seed sampling and inspections.
+The "Assessing and sampling imported seeds for sowing requiring pathogen testing" work instruction was revised in April 2021.
+This work instruction contains information on how to assess import documentation and sample imported seed lots which require pathogen testing.
+The "Seed inspection and sampling" national job card was revised in February 2021.
+This job card is used to assess biosecurity inspectors' competency to undertake inspections on imported seeds.
+The "Seed manual" was revised in August 2020.
+The manual provides information on the seed importation pathway, biosecurity risk of imported seeds.
+Department's original management response The department agrees with this recommendation.
 The processes outlined in response to Recommendation 2 of this report will also address this recommendation.
-Inspector-General review recommendation Recommendation 05: The department should ensure that staff conducting inspections at the border are well trained, aware of biosecurity risks associated with imported seeds, adhere to standard operating procedures and carry inspection kits to minimise cross contamination of imported consignments.
+Publication Inspector-General review date Recommendation 05: The department should ensure that staff conducting inspections at the border are well trained, aware of biosecurity risks associated with imported seeds, adhere to standard operating procedures and carry inspection kits to minimise cross contamination of imported consignments.
 The department should update work instructions to ensure up to date information is available to inspecting staff.
 Publication date May 2016 Inspector- General review title Effectiveness of biosecurity controls for importation of tomato and carrot seeds